sltcestloic/Henry/README.md

 # Henry

-A tool to analyze youtubers vocabulary, prints an array of object with each word and the amount of times the person said it, in descending order
+A tool to analyze youtubers vocabulary, generates a word cloud using the subtitles of the youtuber's videos.
+It uses a list of stop words (every words listed in stop_words.json will not be shown in the result) that you can update if you want, you can even create your own.

 # Setup